Development got 10x faster. Research didn't. We're fixing that.

 We used it on ourselves

 Every market stat we cite came from our own product.
 89% of product teams decide without market data.
 Only 14% have reliable access.
 We eat our own dog food.
+These findings are consistent with published data — CB Insights reports 35% of startups fail due to no market need, and industry surveys consistently show research cycles of 6-8 weeks.

 Pricing

 Starter: $49/mo.
-20 research runs, 60 questions, 3 audiences.
+60 questions, 3 audiences.

 Pro: $99/mo.
-60 research runs, 180 questions, 10 audiences.
+180 questions, 10 audiences.

-Free trial: 3 research runs.
+Free trial: 9 questions.
 No card.